pkbatth92/Data-Science_Dog-Breed-Classifier/README.md

   - It also contains a few implementations of different CNNs trained to identify the dog breed of the provided image.

 2. extract_bottleneck_features.py
-	- A support python file that contains the functions to extract the bottleneck features for the CNNs used in the actual python notebook..\
+	- A support python file that contains the functions to extract the bottleneck features for the CNNs used in the actual python notebook.